Events

 Evolve conference

-Hear from some of our very own, Novita session presenters, covering the latest on SCERTS in practice, innovations in assistive technology, research, communication, adult neuromotor disability, and neurodivergent affirming practice for people living with disability.
+We will also hear from some of our very own, Novita session presenters, covering the latest on approaches to early childhood intervention, innovations in assistive technology, research, communication, cerebral palsy, and more.

 Buy Tickets